-- Department for Education's statutory guidance publications for schools and local authorities, including: - o Working Together to Safeguard Children (2018) - Keeping children Safe in Education (June 2023) - Designated teacher for looked-after and previously looked-after children (2018) - Human Rights Act (1998) and Equality Act (2010), including the Public Sector Equality Duty - Data Protection Act (2018) and UK GDPR - Prevent Duty Guidance (2015) - Derby and Derbyshire Multi-agency Safeguarding Children procedures
+- Department for Education's statutory guidance publications for schools and local authorities, including: - Working Together to Safeguard Children (2023) - o Keeping Children Safe in Education (May 2024) - Designated teacher for looked-after and previously looked-after children (2018) - Human Rights Act (1998) and Equality Act (2010), including the Public Sector Equality Duty - Data Protection Act (2018) and UK GDPR - Prevent Duty Guidance (2023) and The Prevent duty: safeguarding learners vulnerable to radicalisation (2023) - Derby and Derbyshire Multi-agency Safeguarding Children procedures

-Safeguarding is not just about protecting children from deliberate harm, neglect, or failure to act, it relates to broader aspects of care and education.
-This policy therefore complements and supports a range of other school policies, such as:
+Safeguarding is not just about protecting children from deliberate harm, neglect, exploitation, or failure to act, it relates to broader aspects of care and education.
+This policy therefore complements and supports a range of other school/college policies, such as:

-- Behaviour policy (Ready to Learn), including how we engage learners struggling to engage in school, mental health and behaviour, acceptable and non-acceptable behaviours, how we prevent and respond to bullying including cyber bullying, prejudiced based and discriminatory bullying and child-on-child abuse.
-This policy also outlines the school/college's screening, searching, and confiscating powers and how they will be used safely, proportionately, and appropriately, including police strip searches - Reduced timetables, suspension, and permanent exclusion - Use of reasonable force/physical intervention, including the increased vulnerability of children with special education needs (SEN) or disabilities and equality duties - School attendance, including children who are absent from education particularly on repeat occasions and/or prolonged periods or go missing from education, home, or care - Meeting the needs of learners with medical conditions - Providing first aid - Educational visits - Intimate care and emotional well-being - Online safety, including use of mobile and smart technology, online safety at school and at home and other associated issues, including sharing nudes and semi-nudes, use of mobile phones/devices in school, appropriate filtering and monitoring, and how children can be kept safe from terrorist and extremist materials - Safer recruitment and selection, including single central record - Staff behaviour (code of conduct), including low level concerns, managing allegations against staff, including supply staff, contractors and volunteers incorporating 'duty to refer' and whistleblowing, acceptable use of technologies/mobile devices, staff/learner relationships and communications, including the use of social media
+- Children's health and safety and well-being, including their mental health - Behaviour policy, including how we engage learners struggling to engage in school, mental health and behaviour, acceptable and non-acceptable behaviours, how we prevent and respond to bullying including cyber bullying, prejudiced based and discriminatory bullying and child-on-child abuse.
+This policy also outlines the school/college's screening, searching, and confiscating powers and how they will be used safely, proportionately, and appropriately, including police strip searches - Staff, learner, and visitor acceptable use policy/agreements, as part of the school/college cyber awareness plan

+- Use of reasonable force/physical intervention, including the increased vulnerability of children with special education needs and/or disabilities (SEND) and equality duties

+- School attendance, including unexplainable and/or persistent absences from education, not in receipt of fulltime education or go missing from education, home, or care

+- Suspension and permanent exclusion

+- Meeting the needs of learners with medical conditions

+- Providing first aid

+- Educational visits

+- Intimate care

+- Emotional well-being

+- Online safety, including use of mobile and smart technology, AI, online safety

+at school and at home and other associated issues, including sharing nudes

+and semi-nudes, use of mobile phones/devices in school, appropriate filtering

+and monitoring, and how children can be kept safe from terrorist and extremist

+materials

+- Safer recruitment and selection, including single central record

+- Staff behaviour (code of conduct), including low level concerns, managing allegations against staff, including supply staff, contractors and volunteers incorporating 'duty to refer' and whistleblowing, acceptable use of technologies/mobile devices, staff/learner relationships and communications, including the use of social media

 - School/college security and visitors

 - Policy/agreement for visiting speakers

 - SEND annual information report

 - Relationships education (RE)/relationships and sex education (RSE) and health education (physical and mental well-being)

 - Communications

 - Complaints procedure

+- Data protection policies and privacy notices, including record keeping and retention

 - Information sharing